 This is also the message of sustainably FED so we agree and applaud this one.
 However, our take is a little different.

 The Leaders Pledge for Nature implies that the solution is to value nature as a source of wealth.
-Only it has always been a wealth generator from the very beginning and especially since the invention of agriculture.
+Only it has always been a wealth generator from the beginning, especially since the invention of agriculture.
 Most would agree that humans are genius-level in turning natural capital into prosperity.

-However, what actually happens so often in the development process is that benefits are internalised and the costs externalised.
-So the ‘nature fundamentally underpins human prosperity’ misses the point that this drive for prosperity is what got us into the mess of resource degradation and the loss of nature.
+However, what happens so often in the development process is that benefits are internalised and the costs externalised.
+So the ‘nature fundamentally underpins human prosperity’ misses the point that the drive for prosperity got us into the mess of resource degradation and the loss of nature in the first place.